open-sdg/open-sdg/docs/architecture.md

     overlays: connectorTip('The automation tool listens for changes in the repository code.'), });
   jsPlumb.connect({
-    source: 'jekyll',
+    source: 'sdg-build',
     target: 'sdg-translations',
-    anchors: ['Right', 'Left'],
+    anchors: ['Left', 'Right'],
-    overlays: connectorTip('During the Jekyll build, the SDG Translations project is used to get multilingual content.'), });
+    overlays: connectorTip('During the data build, the translations projects are used to get multilingual content.'), });
   jsPlumb.connect({
     source: 'prose-io',